paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 1. Toward the top-right of the console you will see four buttons.
    Locate the **"Update"** button and click it.
-1. On the "Update Stack" page, click "Next" to reuse the existing template
+1. On the "Update Stack" page, click "Next" to reuse the existing template Set **"UpdateTrigger"** to:
-1. Your intent for this Update operation is simply to renew the certificate so, technically, no parameter changes are required.
-   However CloudFormation will reject the Update until at least parameter is changed.
-   The parameter named **"UpdateTrigger"**, which serves no other functional purpose, exists to solve this problem.
-   Set **"UpdateTrigger"** to:
    ```
    Venafi Ecosystem Rocks!
    ```
+   (see NOTE below about this step)
 1. Click "Next"
 1. Scroll to the foot of the "Configure stack options" page, then click "Next"
 1. Scroll to the foot of the "Review" page and finally click "Submit"

 After ~30 secs, the Stack will reach a "Status" of "UPDATE_COMPLETE".

+NOTE: Your intent for this Update operation was simply to renew the Certificate so, technically, no parameter changes are required.
+However CloudFormation will reject the Update unless at least parameter is changed.
+The parameter named **"UpdateTrigger"**, which serves no other functional purpose, exists to solve this problem.

 ## Reviewing your post-renewal results (TLSPC)

 Using the instructions presented earlier in this exercise (see [Reviewing your results (TLSPC)](#reviewing-your-results-tlspc)) follow the instructions to view your updated Certificate in TLSPC.

-This time you will observe that there are two Certificates for your Application, but one is now listed as **"(old)"**.
+This time, the Certificates column for your Application will show the number "2" Click this link to reveal that one of the two Certificates is now considered **"(old)"**.
 This indicates a successful renewal.

 ## Reviewing your post-renewal results (S3)

 NOTE: To get the most benefit from these exercises, we recommend the use of Versioned S3 Buckets.
-If the Stacks you create in the exercise use the Bucket created by the One-Time Account Setup, this is taken care of for you.
+If the Stacks you create in the exercise use the Bucket created by the One-Time AWS Account Setup, this is taken care of for you.

 Using the instructions presented earlier in this exercise (see [Reviewing your results (S3)](#reviewing-your-results-s3)) follow the instructions to view your updated Certificate in S3.